 This suspense is a hardcover edition that was published by Viking Adult on May 17, 2007 and has 429 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Faithful Place
+Other books by this author which I have reviewed include Faithful Place

 First in the Dublin Murder Squad psychological suspense story.

 In the Woods won a number of awards in 2008: the Barry Award for Best First Novel, the Macavity Award for Best First Mystery Novel, the Anthony Award for Best First Novel, and the Edgar Award for Best First Novel by an American Author.

 Oh.
 My.
 God.
 Talk about depressing and incredible.
 Of course, that’s gotta explain all the awards: the Edgar Award, the Barry, the Macavity, and the Anthony.

 It’s a psychological exploration of traumas.
 Being a survivor.
 Memory loss.
 Psychopathic behavior.
 Denial.
 Being so messed up even as you want so desperately to know.